 3) His dad keeps lecturing him on how needs to shape up his act.
 At one point he sets Lane up on date with his law firm partner’s daughter, who has a huge set of braces on her face and doesn’t even go out with him, but rather calculates what the total cost of their date would have been and has Lane pay her half the bill.
 His dad also gets him a job at Char Burger, which is owned by the guy whose truck Lane has run into twice.

 4) At one point, Lane tries to ask out cheerleader Chris Cremmens, who dates the basketball team.
 “Not just certain members of the team, but the entire team. “ He notices she wears roller skates, so he borrows a pair of skates from some random teenager, puts them on and hopes it will get her intention.
-She calls him a jerk and when he tries to clarify he slips on his skates, grabs hold of Chris’ cheerleader uniform and accidentally rips it off, leaving her exposed in her bra and panties.
-The basketball team gangs up on Lane and gives a sound beating.
+She calls him a jerk and when he tries to clarify he trips on his skates, grabs hold of Chris’ cheerleader uniform and accidentally rips it off, leaving her exposed in her bra and panties.
+The basketball team gangs up on Lane and gives him a sound beating.

 5) He attempts to ski the K12 on multiple occasions, but loses his balance each time and tumbles down a long, painful distance.

 With all this nonstop misery, it’s no wonder Lane is suicidal for the first hour of the film.
 He attempts suicide four times in film; twice talking himself out of it and the other two times fate intervenes.
-In one case, Charles sees Lane about to jump off a bridge, reassures Lane that everything will be alright, and pats Lane on the back, which sends Lane flying into the back of a garbage truck.
+In one case, Charles sees Lane about to jump off a bridge, reassures him that everything will be alright, and pats Lane on the back, which sends him flying into the back of a garbage truck.
 The other time Lane is about to set himself ablaze but is interrupted by a surprise dinner for the Smiths and Monique.

 However, the frustration keeps building and finally Lane takes it out on Roy, challenging him to a ski race atop of the K12.

 The race atop of K12 and the montage building up to it are the weakest parts of Better Off Dead.
 Throughout the course of the film Lane has been completely inept when it comes to skiing the K12, but through the magic of a movie montage, Lane goes from falling on his ass to being a world class skier, to the point that he’s capable of doing all sorts of hard tricks, like skiing through Monique’s legs and skiing on one ski.
-It’s more likely a case of director Holland shoehorning one of his hobbies into the film and trying to show the audience all the neat stuff that can be done skiing, regardless as to whether or not it fits the tone of the film.
+It’s more likely a case of director Holland shoehorning one of his hobbies into the film and trying to show the audience all the neat stuff that can be done while skiing, regardless as to whether or not it fits the tone of the film.

 It’s also makes Monique comes off as being a bit too perfect for her own good; earlier in the film she helps Lane repair his broken down Cammaro and here she coaches him on how to ski the K12.
 She does a run to show Lane how it’s done and he makes an attempt and once again falls on his ass.
 It comes completely out of left field, because nowhere in the earlier scenes is it established that Monique is a skier.
 Thankfully, this only eats up only about ten minutes of the film’s actually screen time, and it manages to regain its footing once the race is over and Lane has a duel with Ricky(with ski poles) for the fair hand of Monique.